 The specialty board must administer at least one certification examination in each calendar year.
-Exam frequency and the location of examination site(s) should reflect the adequately the candidate population and residency program completion dates.
+Exam frequency and the location of examination site(s) should reflect adequately the candidate population and residency program completion dates.

-The specialty board must offer accommodations consistent with the Americans with Disability Act, provided that the accommodations do not fundamentally alter what the examination is designed to measure.
+The specialty board must offer accommodations consistent with the Americans with Disabilities Act, provided that the accommodations do not fundamentally alter what the examination is designed to measure.

-The specialty board must ensure that testing centers, whether contracted or owned by the specialty include:
+The specialty board must ensure that testing centers, whether contracted or owned by the specialty, include the following:

 - An administration manual that documents the steps to be taken to ensure standardized administration.
-If computer administered, ensure that the instructions on the screen are clearly worded so that the candidates know what to expect and what steps they need to take to complete the exam. - Sufficiently trained monitors/proctors at each site to reduce the potential for individual or group cheating.
-Maintain visual security in computer-administered sites. - Clear instructions to candidates regarding security protocols. (i.e., items that can and cannot be brought to the examination room) - Examination security in place before, during, and after test administrations with periodic reviews of the procedures. - Procedures to confirm that the individual presenting for the examination is the person who should be taking the examination prior to admitting the candidate into the exam room. - Policies/procedures for handling suspected irregularities with examination security. - 7.2 Provide detailed and readily available digital and written candidate information regarding the examination.
+If the examination is computer-administered, the testing center must ensure that the instructions on the screen are worded clearly so that candidates know what to expect and what steps they need to take to complete the examination. - Sufficiently trained monitors/proctors at each site to reduce the potential for individual or group cheating.
+A protocol must be in place to maintain visual security at computer-administered sites. - Clear instructions to candidates regarding security protocols (i.e., items that can and cannot be brought to the examination room). - Policies/procedures to assure that examination security is in place before, during, and after test administrations, including periodic reviews of the procedures. - Procedures to confirm that the individual presenting for the examination is the person who should be taking the examination (prior to admitting the candidate into the exam room). - Policies/procedures for handling suspected irregularities with examination security.

+7.2 The specialty board shall provide detailed and readily available digital and written candidate information regarding the examination.